albertogg/carpetbomb/README.md

 ## Dependencies

-It depends on Redcarpet v3.0.0.
+It depends on Redcarpet v3.1

 ### Rails versions.

-As for the moment I've only tested this gem in Rails 4.0.0, and it works.
-I think it will also work in Rails 3.2.x with no problem.
-If you are using an older version of Rails and it doesn't work create an issue or submit a pull request I'll be happy to help.
+It works from Rails 4.1 to Rails 3.x.

 ## Installation